mojontwins/MC_Mods/modloader/guide/02-a-block-and-an-item.md

 In this chapter we'll add new blocks and the mushroom item.

+## Blocks

+The world is made of blocks.
+In every (x, y, z) there's a block and metadata.
+Such metadata is used to provide a state to the block, or to define a subtype.
+The growth of crops, different wool colors, wood types or flowing water direction are achieved with metadata.
+We call "Blockstate" to the pair formed by a block and its associated metadata.

 ## Adding blocks

 ModLoader is rather barebones.
 It provides a number of hooks so you can add stuff to the game, and nothing else really.
 The most knowledge you need for creating mods using ModLoader is of the actual Minecraft engine and how it works.
 The best practice is keep the classes involved open for reference.